On Problems as Hard as CNFSAT: On Improving Branching Algorithms

 \begin{observation} For any positive integer $k$ we have

-\end{observation} \begin{proof} For the first reduction, let $\mathcal F$ be an instance of \ksetsplittingarg{$k$}.
+\end{observation} \begin{proof} For the first reduction, let $\mathcal F$ be an instance of \setsplittingarg{$k$}.
 We construct an equivalent $k$-CNF formula $\varphi$ as follows.
 For each element in the universe of $\mathcal F$, we add a variable, and for each set $X\in\mathcal F$ we add a clause in which each variable occurs positively.
 A characteristic function of a set splitting $U=U_1 \mathbin{\dot\cup} U_2$ is one that assigns $1$ to the elements in $U_1$ and $0$ to the elements of $U_2$.
 Observe that the characteristic functions of set splittings of~$\mathcal F$ stand in one-to-one correspondence to variable assignments that satisfy the \naesat constraints of~$\varphi$.
-Thus, any algorithm for \knaesatarg{$k$} works for \ksetsplittingarg{$k$}, too.
+Thus, any algorithm for \naesatargs{$k$} works for \setsplittingarg{$k$}, too.

-For the second reduction, let $\varphi$ be a \knaesatarg{$k$}-formula.
-The standard reduction to \kcnfsatarg{$k$} creates two copies of every clause of $\varphi$ and flips the sign of all literals in the second copies.
+For the second reduction, let $\varphi$ be a \naesatargs{$k$}-formula.
+The standard reduction to \cnfsatargs{$k$} creates two copies of every clause of $\varphi$ and flips the sign of all literals in the second copies.
 Then any \naesat-assignment of $\varphi$ satisfies both copies of the clauses of $\varphi'$.
 On the other hand, any satisfying assignment of $\varphi'$ sets a literal to true and a literal to false in each clause of $\varphi$.
-Thus any algorithm for \kcnfsatarg{$k$} works for \knaesatarg{$k$}, too. \end{proof}
+To make the satisfying assignments of $\varphi'$ exactly the same as the NAE-assignments of $\varphi$, we furthermore add a single clause that forces the first variable of $x$ to be set to true (recall that this requirement was part of our definition of \naesat).
+Thus, any algorithm for \cnfsatargs{$k$} works for \naesatargs{$k$}, too. \end{proof}